T

 park

-Vancouver's highest point, offering spectacular panoramic views of the city and surrounding mountains.
-The park features beautiful gardens, the Bloedel Conservatory, and recreational facilities.
+Vancouver's highest point, offering spectacular panoramic views of the city skyline and mountains.
+The park features the Bloedel Conservatory, beautiful gardens, and recreational facilities.

 2. Midday